-HEALTH IMPLICATIONS [Officer R Suckling - Standard Implications Agreed 12/2/2018]
+HEALTH IMPLICATIONS [Officer R Suckling - Standard Implications Agreed 1/4/2021]

-- 20. The Director of Public Health must be fully notified of applications and is entitled to make representations to the licensing authority in relation to the application for to the grant, variation or review of a premises licence.
-These representation must still be considered 'relevant' and relate to one or more of the licensing objectives. - 21.
+- 20. The Director of Public Health must be fully notified of applications and is entitled to make representations to the Licensing Authority in relation to the application for the grant, variation or review of a premises licence.
+These representations must still be considered 'relevant' and relate to one or more of the licensing objectives. - 21.
 Such representations can potentially be made on the grounds of all four licensing objectives.
 Perhaps the most obvious example is where drunkenness leads to accidents and injuries from violence, resulting in attendances at emergency departments and the use of ambulance services.
-Some of these incidents will be reported to the police, but many will not.
+Some of these incidents will be reported to the Police, but many will not.
 Such information will often be relevant to the public safety and crime and disorder objectives. - 22.
 There is also potential for health bodies to participate in the licensing process in relation to the protection of children from harm.
 This objective not only concerns the physical safety of children, but also their moral and psychological wellbeing.
 In addition to the responsible authority whose functions relate directly to child protection, the Director of Public Health may also have access to relevant evidence to inform representations abut child protection matters.
 These representations may include, amongst other things, the use of health data about the harms that alcohol can cause to underage drinkers.
-Where a responsible authority, or other person, presents evidence to the licensing authority linking specific premises with harms to children (such as ambulance data or emergency department attendances by persons under 18 years old with alcohol- related illnesses or injuries) this evidence should be considered, and the licensing authority should also consider what action is appropriate to ensure this licensing objective is effectively enforced.
-In relation to applications for the grant of a licence in areas where evidence is presented on high levels of alcohol-related harms in persons aged under 18, it is recommended that the licensing authority considers what conditions may be appropriate to ensure that this objective is promoted effectively.
+Where a responsible authority, or other person, presents evidence to the Licensing Authority linking specific premises with harms to children (such as ambulance data or emergency department attendances by persons under 18 years old with alcohol- related illnesses or injuries) this evidence should be considered, and the Licensing Authority should also consider what action is appropriate to ensure this licensing objective is effectively enforced.
+In relation to applications for the grant of a licence in areas where evidence is presented on high levels of alcohol-related harms in persons aged under 18, it is recommended that the Licensing Authority considers what conditions may be appropriate to ensure that this objective is promoted effectively.

-EQUALITY IMPLICATIONS [DDS 30/08/2018]
+EQUALITY IMPLICATIONS [H.Oxley 17/03/2021]